One-Step Diffusion for Detail-Rich and Temporally Consistent Video Super-Resolution: Experiment

 For the \textit{\textbf{consistency stage}}, the training data needs to contain realistic motion while maintaining reasonable image quality.
 To this end, we select 44,162 high-quality frames from the REDS dataset~\cite{nah2019REDS}, which offers professionally captured sequences with rich dynamics, and a curated set of videos~\cite{wu2025insvie} from Pexels\footnote{\url{https://www.pexels.com/}}, chosen based on aesthetic and temporal smoothness criteria.
 These sequences provide necessary temporal priors for learning degradation-robust representations.

 For the \textit{\textbf{enhancement stage}}, the training data should prioritize visual quality.
-Thus, we select the LSDIR~\cite{li2023lsdir} dataset, known for its rich textures and fine-grained details.
+Thus, we select the LSDIR~\cite{li2023lsdir} dataset, known for its rich textures and more fine-grained details than existing public video datasets.
 To preserve the learned consistency modeling capability and enable the optical flow regularization among frames, we generate simulated video sequences based on LSDIR.
 Specifically, for each ground-truth image in LSDIR, we apply random pixel-level translations to it to generate multiple shifted images.
+The resulting pseudo-video sequences inherently support consistency constraints through synthetic motion, while surpassing real video datasets in visual quality.

 The data in both stages are degraded using the RealESRGAN~\cite{wang2021realesrgan} degradation pipeline.
 We apply identical degradation parameters across frames within the same video, while using random parameters for different video sequences.